Budibase/website/content/blog/ai-agents/no-code-ai-agent-builders.md

 #### Pricing

-AutoGPT itself is fully open-source and free to use, modify, and distribute under the MIT license.
+AutoGPT itself is free to use, modify, and distribute under the MIT license.

 However, there are two cost centers we must nonetheless consider.
 Firstly, we must pay for LLM calls from OpenAI, for each individual agent thought, prompt, or action.